 No live animals, except aides to persons with disabilities, are allowed in the festival at any time.
 BreakFest requests and requires that good taste be used with team conduct during the contest.

 Children may not be left unattended or unsupervised to roam the festival or its outlying areas.

 Security and Admissions

 Volunteers and Festival Security will be provided for the duration of the event at all entries and exits.
-Main admission entry will be on the East and West ends of Monroe Avenue, East of Redbird Stadium.
+Main admission entry will be through the main stairs of the Water Tower Pavilion.
 Team members with the appropriate wristband will be allowed entry through either driveway.